muchdogesec/arango_cti_processor/docs/README.md

 * Source collection: `mitre_capec_vertex_collection` (`type==attack-pattern` objects only)
 * Destination collections: `mitre_attack_enterprise_vertex_collection`, `mitre_attack_mobile_vertex_collection`, `mitre_attack_ics_vertex_collection` (`type==attack-pattern` objects only)

-At ingest, the code searches for all ATT&CK objects referenced in CAPEC objects (where `"source_name": "ATTACK"` is present in CAPEC Object).
+At ingest, the code searches for all ATT&CK objects referenced in CAPEC objects (where `"source_name": "mitre-attack"` is present in CAPEC Object).

 Take CAPEC-112 as an example;